OrenjiAkira/input/README.md

-# SIMPLE INPUT MODULE FOR LOVE2D
+# LIT - Love Input Tool

 Input capture compatible with controllers.
 Divides input into "digital" and "analogic", and creates a layer of abstraction so you can worry about only